 The proposed research project was organized in three phases, aiming to isolate and identify beneficial microorganisms, i.e., rhizosphere or endophytic bacteria, and soil fungi that can be incorporated into BioChar.
 The hypothesis is that by bringing these three beneficial entities together, it will promote plant growth (BioChar + soil fungus Trichoderma + Rhizosphere/Endophytic Bacterium = Enhanced Plant Growth).

 The project brought together three major disciplines within the natural sciences – microbiology, agricultural biotechnology and mining/material engineering.
-It likewise linked basic (microbiology) and applied (agricultural biotechnology, mining/material engineering) research fields and developed (Germany) and developing (Philippines) countries.
+It likewise linked basic (microbiology) and applied (agricultural biotechnology, mining/material engineering) research fields and high-income (Germany) and low/middle-income (Philippines) countries.
 Within the Philippines, the project was shared by a private (UST) and state (UP) universities.
 Such is the interdisciplinary nature of the Biochar-Trichoderma-Bacteria (BTB) project.

 The research project allowed participants from different research fields to work together on a common goal.
 It also facilitated the research visit of Thomas Edison dela Cruz to the Leibniz Centre for Agricultural Landscape Research in Germany.
 As planned, a research publication will be prepared following completion of all data analysis.
 Results will also be disseminated at international conferences and scientific meetings.